zydou/arti/doc/dev/semver_status.md

 for the higher-level crate, too.

-This includes any case where a higher-layer type implements a public trait from a lower-layer.
+This includes any case where a higher-layer type implements a public trait from a lower-layer;

-Even if the type is not itself re-exported by the higher-layer crate.
+even if the type is not itself re-exported by the higher-layer crate.

 #### Reasoning, and worked example: